 Note: IPPS (inpatient prospective payment systems).
 "Relief funds" refers to Provider Relief Fund payments and Paycheck Protection Program forgiven loans recorded on hospitals' cost reports.
 Hospitals' margin is calculated as aggregate payments minus aggregate allowable costs, divided by aggregate payments.
-"All-payer total margin" includes payments from all payers, from investments, and, in 2020, with and without reported federal relief funds.
+"Allpayer total margin" includes payments from all payers, from investments, and, in 2020, with and without reported federal relief funds.
 "Low-pressure" hospitals are defined as those with a median non-Medicare profit margin greater than 5 percent over five years and a net worth that would have grown by more than 1 percent per year over that period if the hospital's Medicare profits had been zero.
-"High-pressure" hospitals are defined as those with a median non-Medicare profit margin of 1 percent or less over five years and a net worth (assets minus liabilities) that would have grown by less than 1 percent per year over that period if the hospital's Medicare profits are those that fit into neither the hospital's Medicare profits are those that fit into neither the high- nor the low-pressure categories.
+"High-pressure" hospitals are defined as those with a median non-Medicare profit margin of 1 percent or less over five years and a net worth (assets minus liabilities) that would have grown by less than 1 percent per year over that period if the hospital's Medicare profits had been zero.
+"Medium-pressure" hospitals are those that fit into neither the high- nor the low-pressure categories.
 Data are for IPPS hospitals in the U.S. (excluding territories) that had a cost report with a midpoint in fiscal year 2020 and were complete as of our analysis.